moby/buildkit-bench/README.md

 ```

 This runs all tests and benchmarks from [./test](./test) package with BuildKit
-changes from default branch.
-You can also specify a commit to test or multiple
+changes from default branch and latest Buildx stable.
+You can also specify a
-references and tweak the benchmark settings:
+commit to test or multiple references and tweak the benchmark settings:

 ```bash
 # run only tests